SAN FRANCISCO’s BEST ●Attractions●Historical Sites

 Bounded by Broadway, Bush St., Kearny St., & Powell St. Free.

 With a population of approximately 80,000 residents and covering 24 square blocks, San Francisco’s Chinatown is the largest Chinese community outside of Asia.
-The most memorable way to enter the area is on foot through the ornate dragon-crested archway located at Grant Avenue and Bush Street.
+The most memorable way to enter the area is on foot through the ornate dragon-crested archway known as the Dragon Gate, located at Grant Avenue and Bush Street.
 Designed to the Taoist principles of Feng Shui, the gate features Foo dogs to scare away evil spirits, dragons for fertility and power, and fish for prosperity.
-A walk along pedestrian-crowded Grant Avenue, the city’s oldest street, is quite an experience.
+A gift from the Republic of China, it was built in 1969 in the style of a traditional Chinese pailou, A walk along pedestrian-crowded Grant Avenue, the city’s oldest street, is quite an experience.
 For good souvenir hunting, stop in at one of the many shops.
 Favorite items with children include golden dragon-decorated velvet slippers, silk coin purses, and rice candy in edible wrappers.

 Chinese New Year Festival & Parade Held in January.